SchoolOfCode/bc16-w6-d3-workshop-api-testing-with-supertest-room-10-week-6/README.md

 Some questions that might help guide your exploration:

-- What endpoints and types of requests does this API support? router - /api/users
+- What endpoints and types of requests does this API support?

-1. router.get("/", getUsers);
-2. router.get("/:id", getUserById);
-3. router.post("/", createUser);
-4. router.delete("/:id", deleteUserById);

-- What's the main purpose of the `db/helpers.js` file? helpers.js holds the functions for managing the database & tables
+- What's the main purpose of the `db/helpers.js` file?
 - What's the main purpose of each file in the `users` folder?

-1. controller: executes the api requests (contains the logic)
-2. model: sql commands
-3. router: contains routing functionalities related to the users for containing routes for user managements from a separate file for organisation and reusability.

-- Where and how are the files in the `users` folder used within the overall API and Express app? (see above)
+- Where and how are the files in the `users` folder used within the overall API and Express app?

-- What endpoints/operations does the API support? (see above)
+- What endpoints/operations does the API support?
 - What's the purpose of the `vitest.config.js` file?
-It allows us to connect to the database while running the database, overriding the default settings of vitest.

 ### 🎫 Ticket 2 - Setup